ScottBurger/going_rogue_podcast/_posts/2023-12-19-winter-special.md

 cover-img: /assets/img/warsim_bees.png
 thumbnail-img: /assets/img/warsim_bees.png
 share-img: /assets/img/warsim_bees.png
-duration: "1:46:16"
+duration: "1:39:23"
-length: 85880627
+length: 68755824
 tags: ["2023", grogpod, interview, mail sack]
 ---

-Ah it's the holiday season (backup singers: the holiday season) and the GROGPOD is coming 'round for a special winter break episode!
+It's the holiday season (backup singers: the holiday season) and the GROGPOD is coming 'round for a special winter break episode!
 We've been asked by listeners for a while to do a developer interview so who better to bring on the program than amazing solo dev Huw Milward of previous episode Warsim: The Realm of Aslona!

-We kick off the first hour of the program with Huw, Will, and I chatting by the fireplace with our 'nog in hand about topics like inspiration, marketing strategy, and of course ChatGPT.
+We kick off the first hour of the program with Huw, Will, and I chatting by the fireplace with our 'nog (grog?) in hand about topics like inspiration, marketing strategy, and of course ChatGPT.
 Join us after the interview for some listener letters too!

 [Find Warsim on Steam here](https://store.steampowered.com/app/659540/Warsim_The_Realm_of_Aslona/)